simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 * Implement a backlog so COMAND + Z can be used
 * Make responsive Web APP
 * When resizing keep center in the center

+## Acknowledgment
+This project was created for the course [Visualisierung Medizinischer Daten 2](https://www.cg.tuwien.ac.at/courses/MedVis2/VU.html) at [TU Wien](https://www.cg.tuwien.ac.at).